AkanshDivker/Simple-ECS/README.md

         {
             [BurstCompile]
             [RequireComponentTag(typeof(ScoreBox))]
-    		// Filter for entities with the Rotation and RotationSpeed components, also require them to have a ScoreBox component (but we don't need this data to be processed) struct RotationJob : IJobProcessComponentData<Rotation, RotationSpeed>
+	    // Filter for entities with the Rotation and RotationSpeed components, also require them to have a ScoreBox component (but we don't need this data to be processed) struct RotationJob : IJobForEach<Rotation, RotationSpeed>
             {
                 public float deltaTime;

     		// Process the data for the given entity.
-[ReadOnly] value used for RotationSpeed as it will not be modified. public void Execute(ref Rotation rotation, [ReadOnly] ref RotationSpeed rotationSpeed) {
+ReadOnly value used for RotationSpeed as it will not be modified. public void Execute(ref Rotation rotation, [ReadOnly] ref RotationSpeed rotationSpeed) {
                     rotation.Value = math.mul(math.normalize(rotation.Value), quaternion.AxisAngle(math.up(), rotationSpeed.Value * deltaTime));
                 }
             }

     	    // JobHandle for our RotationJob
             protected override JobHandle OnUpdate(JobHandle inputDeps)
             {
                 RotationJob rotationJob = new RotationJob
                 {
     		    // Provide deltaTime to the job execution deltaTime = Time.deltaTime,
                 };

     		// Schedule the job to run and return the JobHandle return rotationJob.Schedule(this, inputDeps);
             }
         }